wesleytodd/YeoPress/README.md

 [More information on themes](https://github.com/wesleytodd/YeoPress/wiki/Themes)

+## Contributions

+Contributing to YeoPress is simple.
+A Vargrant configuration is bundled with these files, so to get a test server up and running requires a single command.
+Make sure you have VirtualBox and Vagrant installed, then run:

+	$ vagrant up

+Vagrant will provision a new virtual machine, setup everything you need to run WordPress and Yeoman.
+The virtual machine has port `8080` forwarding to the test site which is located in `test/site`.
+So to check things in the browser, you an simple open `http://localhost:8080` and you should see your WP install.

 ## Versions

+- **1.0.3:** Added support for alternate port configurations and changed things for compatibility with updates in yeoman-generator.
-- **1.0.0:** Re-written from the ground up to be more flexiable.
-Refactored checks for database existance, improved the theme installation process, added a separate theme install generator.
+- **1.0.0:** Re-written from the ground up to be more flexible.
+Refactored checks for database existence, improved the theme installation process, added a separate theme install generator.
 There are some API changes that are not reflected in the videos, but they should be minimal.
 - **0.2.7:** Added version question.
 - **0.2.6:** Mostly Bug fixes.
 - **0.2.5:** Fixed gitignore issue with npm.